 I really should go to bed, she thought.
 She turned another page.
 Eh, whatever.
 It’s my day off tomorrow anyway.
 Or today, if it’s already past midnight.

-She’d just yawned and turned another page when the bedroom door opened and her fifteen-year-old brother Ben peeked inside, his blue eyes wide with fright.
+She had just yawned and turned another page when the bedroom door opened and her eleven-year-old brother Ben peeked inside, his blue eyes wide with fright.

 “Mandie, you gotta come and see this,” he said.

 She sighed, set aside her book and grabbed her robe.
 She slipped her feet into her slippers and followed him, saying, “Why did you come to get me?
 Why couldn’t you have gotten Mom and…”